By , JD; and , JD, JD, MEM;

 The Endangered Species Act (ESA) was enacted in 1973 to provide a program for the conservation and recovery of species at risk of extinction and the protection of ecosystems upon which they depend.
 The ESA’s strict substantive prohibitions against “take” of listed species on both public and private lands, the federal government’s recent broad regulatory interpretations of key ESA terms, and recent judicial developments have all combined to make the ESA a significant compliance hurdle for many types of projects.

 Seventeen states and a number of environmental groups challenged the 2019 ESA Rule in the U.S. District Court for the Northern District of California.
-The court dismissed the environmental groups’ suit for lack of standing but will allow them to refile.
-The court declined to dismiss the states’ suit, which remains pending as of May 2020.
+The suits remain pending as of May 2021.

 Species listed as “endangered” or “threatened” receive legal protections under the ESA.
 An “endangered listing” means that the species is at risk for extinction, and a “threatened listing” means that an animal is likely to become endangered in the foreseeable future, which the 2019 ESA Rule describes as “extend[ing] only so far into the future as the Services can reasonably determine that both the future threats and the species’ responses to those threats are likely.”